Best practices

 Opt-out: Avoid sharing data for AI learning when possible.

-Informed consent: Get user consent before using generative AI.
-Users must be informed about how their data is being used and have the option to opt-out or delete their data.
+Informed consent: Get user consent and University approval before using AI.
+Users must be informed about how their data is being used and have the option to opt out or delete their data, and the University must approve AI solutions and the types of data that should be used with AI.

 Emerging technology